-England could get new national parks
+England could have new national parks

 "We want to make sure they are not only conserved, but enhanced for the next generation.

 "Are we properly supporting all those who live in, work in, or want to visit these magnificent places?
-Should we indeed be extended our areas of designated land?"
+Should we indeed be extending our areas of designated land?"

-He added: "I want Julian explicitly to consider, how we can extend and improve the protection we give to other precious landscapes".
+He added: "I want Julian explicitly to consider how we can extend and improve the protection we give to other precious landscapes."

+Tony Juniper, the campaigns director for the WWF, welcomed the review, but warned that "we need to do more".

+"Nature will continue to be at risk unless we have a plan for its recovery enshrined in law - through a new Environment Act that's backed by a strong watchdog with real power to enforce," he said.

 England has 10 national parks - the Broads, Dartmoor, Exmoor, the Lake District, the New Forest, Northumberland, the North York Moors, the Peak District, the South Downs and the Yorkshire Dales.